 - A Day in the Limelight: For the Episode V bounty hunters.

-- Anti-Villain: Dengar hunts Han Solo ruthlessly and is keen to see him dead, but he has a reason and is portrayed as a deeply disturbed and lonely person who becomes less brutal as he realises he can live for something other than his revenge.
+- Anti-Villain: Dengar hunts Han Solo ruthlessly and is keen to see him dead, but he has a reason and is portrayed as a deeply disturbed and lonely person who becomes less brutal as he realizes he can live for something other than his revenge.

 - Badass Normal: Dengar and Boba Fett, who are both normal humans (by the standards of the Star Wars universe, anyway) but are regarded as two of the best bounty hunters in the Empire.
 Dengar, however, has undergone extensive brain surgery to "improve" him.